Abdullah-Almsaodi/Apple-Stock-Prediction/README.md

 ## Overview

 This project focuses on predicting Apple Inc.'s stock prices using historical data.
-The primary objective is to preprocess the data, analyze trends, and develop predictive models using the closing prices.
-The project leverages **Python** and integrates tools for data visualization, analysis, and preparation for future machine learning models.
+The objective is to preprocess the data, analyze trends, engineer features, and build predictive models.
+The project leverages **Python** and integrates tools for data exploration, visualization, and machine learning.

 ## Features

-- Historical data collection from Yahoo Finance
-- Data preprocessing, including handling missing values and formatting dates
-- Visualization of trends in closing prices
+- Collection and preprocessing of Apple stock data
+- Exploratory Data Analysis (EDA) with visualizations
+- Feature engineering for improved predictive accuracy
+- Training and evaluation of machine learning models
-- Analysis of key statistics, such as average, minimum, and maximum prices
+- Prediction of future stock prices
+- Modular, reusable scripts for data processing, visualization, and model training

+## Prerequisites

+- `Python 3.9 or 3.10` is recommended for compatibility with the listed dependencies.

 ## Installation